Skip to main content

 What are QFEX Perpetual Futures?

 A perpetual future is a derivative contract that allows you to speculate on the price of an underlying asset without ever having to physically own it.
 Unlike traditional futures contracts, perpetuals do not have an expiry date.
 You can hold a position for as long as you like, provided you maintain sufficient margin.
 Perps are the end state of leveraged finance.
-They are the most efficient and user-friendly way of trading all manner of assets classes.
+They are the most efficient and user-friendly way of trading all manner of asset classes.
 To ensure the price of the perpetual contract (Mark Price) stays close to the spot price of the underlying asset (Index Price), a mechanism called Funding is used.
-All QFEX Perptual Futures are margined in USDC on Arbitrum.
+All QFEX Perpetual Futures are margined in USDC on Arbitrum.
 USDC is compliant with US Law and backed by US Treasuries.

 Index Price Sources